mvantellingen/python-zeep/docs/datastructures.rst

 Zeep will automatically validate that all the required values are set when calling an operation.
-If you want to force a value to be ignored and left out of the generated XML then you can assign the ``zeep.xsd.SkipValue`` constant.
+If you want to force a value to be ignored and left out of the generated XML then you can assign the :const:`zeep.xsd.SkipValue` constant.

 .. code-block:: python